-There are a few signs that can tip you off to a frozen pipe.
-If you find a water line covered in frost or any lumps within the pipe, that is a pretty distinct symbol that your water pipe is frozen.
-While it may seem obvious to know if your water lines are frozen, just know that not all plumbing pipes are in sight.
-If you turn on the sink and the water isn’t coming out, or not flowing properly, or your toilets won’t refill after a flush, that’s also an indication that your pipes could be frozen.
+If you notice a water pipe coated in frost or any bulges within the pipe, that it’s a pretty sure sign that your water pipe is frozen.
+While it may seem pretty simple to know if your water lines are frozen, remember not all plumbing pipes are in sight.
+If you turn on the faucet and the water isn’t flowing, or not flowing properly, or your toilets won’t refill after your flush, that’s also an indication that your pipes may be frozen.

-If the pipe has actually burst, begin soaking up the water with a mop, rags or sponges to clean up as much as you can before it causes damage.
-If the damage is critical, go ahead and call your insurance agent – some homeowners insurance policies cover burst pipes that lead to water damage.
+Like we said before, first things first – turn off your home’s water supply.
+Then, call an expert plumber right away.
+As you wait on the plumber to get there, start soaking up the water with a mop, cloths, sponges – whatever you have – to sop up as much water as you possibly can before it causes damage.
+If the damage is severe, go ahead and reach out to your insurance agent – most homeowners insurance covers burst pipes that end up with water damage.